By: Information courtesy of Chestnuts Australia

 Chestnuts Are So Good For You

 Nutritionally chestnuts are pretty healthy and they don't fit the same nutritional profile of nuts.
-They offer a healthy dose of vitamin C, no far and offer folate, potassium, antioxidants, dietary fibre.
+They offer a healthy dose of vitamin C, no fat plus folate, potassium, antioxidants, dietary fibre.

 Chestnuts Are Gluten-Free